End of Life Health Care Ethics

-(a) Prospective students must satisfy the following: ·
+(a) Candidates for the MSc (End-of-Life Healthcare Ethics) must satisfy the following:

-in any discipline and either possess a postgraduate qualification in a relevant field or show evidence of at least two years work experience in a relevant field. ·
+◾ normally hold an Honours primary degree (minimum of a Second Class Honours Grade I) in a relevant subject (e.g. nursing, medicine, pharmacy, clinical therapies, philosophy, law, theology, social sciences) OR in any discipline and either possess a postgraduate qualification in a relevant field or show evidence of at least two years' work experience in a relevant field.

 Note: In exceptional circumstances, applicants without a primary degree may be recommended for entry to the programme after a review of their individual qualifications and experience by the course committee.
 These applicants may be required to attend an interview and their admission will be subject to the approval of the College of Medicine and Health Executive Committee.